JorritScholten/BieleVote/documentation/README.md

 ### Municipal user

 A user who can publish projects after reviewing, see the results of citizen voting, and publish news articles.
+They can also see the history of orders from the reward shop.

 |      Word/phrase      | Definition                                                                       |
 |:---------------------:|----------------------------------------------------------------------------------|